wordofwarning/wordofwarning.org/current/2013-domestic/vacuumcleaner/index.md

 An autobiographical performance by artist-activist, the vacuum cleaner.

-**Please note: this is a show for maximum 15 people, lasting approximately 50 minutes.**
+**Please note: this show contains material that some people may find upsetting and is not suitable for those under the age of 16; this is a show for maximum 15 people, lasting approximately 50 minutes.**

 ####Venue + Booking Details
 Dates: Friday 8 November 2013, 8pm + Saturday 9 November 2013, 4pm + 8pm